Edge Isoperimetric Inequalities for Powers of the Hypercube: Some open questions

 \section{Some open questions}

-One obvious open problem is to prove exact edge isoperimetric inequalities for the graphs we consider.
-It would also be interesting to study graphs on $[k]^{\dim}$ induced by various natural metrics, for $k \geq 3$.
-Two possible generalizations of our results would be for the families of graphs connecting pairs in $[k]^{\dim}$ either with $\ell_1$-distance at most $r$, or Hamming distance at most $r$.
+An immediate open problem is to prove exact edge isoperimetric inequalities for the graphs we consider, i.e., to precisely determine $D(m,n,r)$ for all $(m,n,r)\in \mathbb{N}^3$.
+Another direction is to prove stability results for $Q_n^r$ with $r\geq 2$, generalizing prior results for sets with small edge boundary in the hypercube~\cite{ellis2018structure, keevash2018stability}.
+It would also be interesting to study graphs on $[k]^{\dim}$ with $k \geq 3$ with edges induced by other metrics.
+For example, is it possible to prove edge isoperimetric inequalities for the families of graphs connecting pairs in $[k]^{\dim}$ with either $\ell_1$-distance at most $r$ or Hamming distance at most~$r$?
 Bollob\'{a}s and Leader~\cite{bollobas-leader} and Clements and Lindstr\"{o}m~\cite{clementslindstrom} have solved the respective distance one cases.